Strawberry Matcha Cake with Matcha Whipped Cream

 Spreading matcha cake batter into a 6-inch springform pan.

-Step 4: Spread cake batter evenly into two greased and lined 6-inch springform pans.
+Step 4: Spread cake batter evenly into two greased and lined 6-inch springform pans (at least 3-inches tall).
 Bake at 325°F/162°C for 35-45 minutes, or until toothpick inserted in the center comes out clean.
 Let cake layers cool in pan for about 15 minutes.
 Remove cakes from pans to fully cool on wire racks before leveling and decorating.

 Topping first matcha cake layer with strawberry jam and strawberries.